-On June 9, 2022, the Company completed a rights offering (the "2022 Rights Offering") resulting in the sale of 7,317,072 units (the "Units"), at a price of \$2.05 per Unit, with each Unit consisting of one share of the Company's common stock, par value \$0.001 per share, and one warrant (the "2022 Rights Offering Warrants") to purchase one share of common stock at a price of \$2.05 per share.
+On June 9, 2022, the Company completed a rights offering (the "2022 Rights Offering") resulting in the sale of 7,317,072 units (the "Units"), at a price of \$2.05 per Unit, with each Unit consisting of one share of the Company's common stock, par value \$0.001 per share, and one warrant (the "2022 Rights Offering Warrants") to purchase one share of common stock.
 The common stock and warrants comprising the Units separated upon the closing of the 2022 Rights Offering and were issued individually.
 7,317,072 shares of common stock and warrants to acquire up to an additional 7,317,072 shares of common stock were issued in the 2022 Rights Offering.
 The Company received aggregate gross proceeds from the 2022 Rights Offering of \$15 million.
-In May 2023, the Company delivered an irrevocable notice of redemption to warrant holders and, on June 16, 2023, it redeemed the last of the outstanding 2022 Rights Offering Warrants at a price of \$0.01 per warrant share.
+If exercised, additional gross proceeds of up to \$15 million may be received through the exercise of the 2022 Rights Offering Warrants.
+Each 2022 Rights Offering Warrant is exercisable for one share of the Company's common stock at an exercise price equal to \$2.05.
 See the Common Stock Warrants section below for further details.
-Robert W. Duggan, the Company's majority stockholder and Executive Chairman, purchased approximately 56% of the shares offered through the 2022 Rights Offering.
+Robert W. Duggan, the Company's largest stockholder and Executive Chairman, purchased approximately 56% of the shares offered through the 2022 Rights Offering.